Agriculture and fisheries in the Bahamas: 17th and 18th centuries

 In the early years of the Bahamians' European settlement (in the 17th century, during the lords proprietors period), ambergris was significant economically; however, it was later supplanted by spermaceti oil.
 Whaling in Bahamian waters tended to be dominated by Bermudians, and a robust whaling industry did not emerge in the Bahamas, despite efforts from colonial administrators.
 By 1780–1800, the Bahamas' economy was principally based on cotton, salt, fruits, cattle, lumber and marine industries.

 Unlike other islands of the West Indies (such as Jamaica, Trinidad, Barbados, Saint Lucia, Saint Vincent, and Guyana), the Bahamas never developed a large plantation system, principally because Bahamian soils were thin and scattered, and susceptible to soil exhaustion.
-Thus, the Bahamian economy developed along different lines than the other British West Indies; instead of producing valuable cash crops for Britain, the Bahamas' value for the colonial empire was chiefly military, and the Bahamas had a commercial, extractive, and subsistence economy.
+Thus, the Bahamian economy developed along different lines from the other British West Indies; instead of producing valuable cash crops for Britain, the Bahamas' value for the colonial empire was chiefly military, and the Bahamas had a commercial, extractive, and subsistence economy.
 A far lower proportion of slaves in the colonial Bahamas worked as field hands as compared to other British colonies, such as sugar-dominated Jamaica and Barbados.
 Compared to the Bahamas, the mortality rate among enslaved laborers in Jamaica and Barbados was higher, and their food intake much lower.
 The slave trade was abolished by the Abolition of the Slave Trade Act 1807, and slaves in the British West Indies were emancipated in 1834.

 Some American Loyalists, particularly from East Florida, fled to the Bahamas in 1784–1785, during the American Revolution, bringing their slaves with them.
 The Loyalists briefly fostered a plantation culture on the islands.
 A brief boom in cotton production in the southern Bahamas from 1785 to 1788 was followed by a collapse attributable to poor soil, hurricanes, and insect pests (specifically the chenille bug).
 In addition to the pests and poor soil, many loyalists were inexperienced as farmers.
 Cotton crop failures in the 1780s and 1790s led to a 99% decline over a decade, and a "moribund" plantation system.
 By the 1820s, most surviving plantations in the Bahamas had shifted from cotton to salt production and mixed agriculture, with some small-scale production of cotton continuing until the 1830s.